 Position holder will be responsible for:

-• Any other task and responsibilities given by direct/in-direct supervisor
+• Any other activities assigned by the direct/in-direct supervisor

 - Be flexible and accountable for his/her given responsibilities.